 The Tudor Heritage collection draws inspiration from the most emblematic models in the history of the brand.
-While retaining their original spirit and vintage look, new models are upgraded with small, subtle touches and new technical features to optimise their performance.
+While retaining their original spirit and vintage look, new models are upgraded with small, subtle touches and new technical features to optimize their performance.

 The Tudor Heritage Ranger is available with a range of straps, including a gorgeous custom camouflage NATO strap.
 They all look great, but we have a slight preference for this classic brown leather look.

 Tudor is the sister brand to Rolex.
-As a result, the Heritage Ranger is created with the same attention to detail and technical skill as a Rolex—but all for a lower price-point.
+As a result, the Heritage Ranger is created with the same attention to detail and technical skill as a Rolex—but all for a lower price point.

 Best for: throwback design combined with state-of-the-art technology.